Technical Assistance and Professional Development Program

 Attendance at conferences, seminars, workshops, master classes and training programs to enhance skills, acquire new ones, or learn new techniques and approaches aligned with your art practice or responsibilities at your art organization.
 Registration, fees, travel and hotel expenses can be covered by this grant.
 If you have any questions about eligibility, feel free to call us at 215.546.3675.

-The application period begins April 1, 2017 and ends when all funds are committed.
 If qualified, applications will be funded in the order in which they are received by Brandywine Workshop and Archives.